StegVerse-Labs/continuity-vault-kit/README.md

 👉 See **GETTING_STARTED.md** for instructions on creating and using your own private KnowledgeVault.

-It contains structure, templates, and policies only.
+It contains **structure, templates, and policies only**.

-⚠️ No personal data should be stored within thie repository.
+⚠️ **No personal data should be stored in this repository.**

+---

-## Need Help Setting Up Your KnowledgeVault?
+## 🛟 Need Help Setting Up Your KnowledgeVault?

 If you'd like assistance with:

 - Initial KnowledgeVault setup
 - Migrating existing notes or documents
 - Structuring a long-term archival system
 - Safe AI integration with your vault

-Please open a GitHub Issue in this repository and describe:
+Please **open a GitHub Issue** in this repository and describe:

 1. What you're trying to accomplish
 2. What tools or platforms you're currently using